densh/scala-offheap/docs/02_off-heap_classes.md

 **Limitations.**

-* Enum classes may only contain non-abstract methods in their body.
+* Variant classes may only contain non-abstract methods in their body.
-* Enum classes may only inherit from universal traits.
+* Variant classes may only inherit from universal traits.
-* Enum classes may not have any constructors
+* Variant classes may not have any constructors
-* Enum classes may not define their own implementations of pre-generated methods.
+* Variant classes may not define their own implementations of pre-generated methods.
-* Enum classes may not have type parameters.
+* Variant classes may not have type parameters.
-* Enum classes may not have early initializers.
+* Variant classes may not have early initializers.